 Civil leaders: a breed of their own

 ‘The Value(s) of Civil Leaders.
 A Study into the Influence of Governance Context on Public Value Orientation‘ examines how civil leaders are influenced by their value patterns – both personally and in their societal work.
-It also investigates to what extent their values and leadership style are determined by for-profit, non-profit and informal institutional contexts.
+It is the result of a dissertation and academic research by Steven P.M. de Waal with work and research done by Public Space Foundation from 2007 on.
+It also investigates to what extent the values and leadership style of civil leaders are determined by for-profit, non-profit and informal institutional or governance contexts.
 The concepts of ‘values’, ‘leadership’, ‘governance’ and ‘public value’ are studied both theoretically and in a comparative case study of thirty Dutch civil leaders and a comparative survey.
-The inspirational portraits and stories of these leaders presented in the book are also available online.
+The inspirational portraits and stories of these leaders presented in the book are also available as pdf.
 The author shows how the common value patterns of these different civil leaders in their different contexts are characterized by a unique combination of societal and entrepreneurial values, making them indeed a breed of their own.

 Steven P.M. de Waal, The Value(s) of Civil Leaders, Eleven International Publishers, The Hague, 2014.